gregkrsak/first_nes/docs/README.md

 **Tested on:**

-- Linux (Ubuntu Desktop 16.04 LTS)
+- Linux with Nestopia UE 1.47

-- Nestopia UE 1.47
+- Windows with Nestopia UE 1.48

 Additional Resources